foundriesio/docs/source/getting-started/flash-device/index.rst

 ----------------------

 .. note::
-   If you are developing on a platform that has EMMC available such as the NXP iMX8MM-EVK, it is recommended that you boot from EMMC rather than SD.
+   If you are developing on a platform that has eMMC available such as the NXP iMX8MM-EVK, it is recommended that you boot from eMMC rather than SD.
 Read the
    <placeholder> section for details on flashing your system-image using the vendor
    provided tools.